NicoTambone68/Sonnenbarke/README.md

 | out	| 30.42
 | rd	| 26.33
 | in	| 38.61

+# Other tools
+The shell script _timing.sh_ has been provided for a rough performance evaluation, and the script _ziplogs.sh_ will produce a compressed archive of the test logs.

+# Documentation
+The directory doc contains the API documentation produced with the erlang utility edoc

 # Conclusions
 The raft algorithm, due to its clarity, allows to develop reliable distributed systems and to design systems for robustness.
 Ra is probably the best open source implementation of the Raft algorithm in Erlang.
 It is mature and reliable and definitely worths the effort to learn it and can be successfully adopted as the core of a cluster system.
 This project represents a wonderful training ground for learning to develop such kind of systems.
 Albeit simple and provided with basic methods, a tuple space management system can be the starting point for the development of much complex software such, for example, distributed database systems.
 Further developments can include the adoption of a better storage system.
 For the current project we have used _dets_ tables for simplicity.
 Nevertheless it would be interesting to evolve towards a more advanced storage system based on the _mnesia_ database.